-Bakers and dessert chefs — both amateur and professional — know very well that adding a bit of coffee to any chocolate treat will provide a welcome balance and highlight the chocolate’s flavor complexities.
+Bakers and dessert chefs — both amateur and professional — know very well that adding the benefits of coffee to any chocolate treat will provide a welcome balance and highlight the chocolate’s flavor complexities.
 That said, chocolate isn’t the only ingredient that benefits from a coffee counterpoint.
 Plenty of savory dishes also thrive with the addition of coffee, including some that you might never expect.
 We surveyed a group of professional chefs to discover their favorite under-the-radar ways of using coffee in their cooking, and they gave us 9 recipe suggestions that we can’t wait to try.

 Don’t be afraid to add coffee to a shellfish spice rub.